Architecture

 Unlike other wrapped Bitcoin solutions, such as wBTC, dlcBTC’s architecture is fully automated, making transactions 3-10 times faster.
 Furthermore, automation eliminates overhead costs, making dlcBTC cheaper by 25-50%.

-1. Pre-funding Transaction: A merchant initiates the process by creating a vault object on the destination chain (Ethereum, Arbitrum, etc.) and receives a unique ID for this vault.
+Vault Creation on Destination Chain: A merchant initiates the process by creating a vault object on the destination chain (Ethereum, Arbitrum, XRPL, etc.) and receives a unique ID for this vault.

-2. Transaction Creation for Attestors: A Bitcoin Partially Signed Bitcoin Transaction (PSBT) is generated for depositing into the self-custodial dlcBTC network.
-The Bitcoin is locked into a 2-of-2 multisig between the user and the dlcBTC decentralized Attestor network, linked to the unique vault ID.
+BTC Deposit Transaction: A Bitcoin Partially Signed Bitcoin Transaction (PSBT) is generated for depositing into the self-custodial dlcBTC network.
+The Bitcoin is locked into a 2-of-2 multisig between the merchant and the dlcBTC decentralized Attestor network, linked to the unique vault ID (Vault UUID).

 Last updated